Quantra/cookiecutter-django-opalstack/README.md

 - Static and media files settings if not using a cloud provider or whitenoise
 - Removed Heroku options (Please use [cookiecutter-django](https://github.com/cookiecutter/cookiecutter-django) if you want to deploy to Heroku)
 - Environment variables set to read from a .env file by default and a helper script added to create this in utility/setup_opalstack.py
+- Logging configuration writes to log file in your Opalstack logs directory.

 Opalstack Django documentation can be found here: <https://docs.opalstack.com/topic-guides/django/>